 Kitchens in the 50’s were known for bright pastels, bubble-shaped appliances and colorful linoleum.
 These characteristics created bright, charming spaces for the whole family to come together.
 While many things remain the same from 50’s kitchens, such as the unified cabinetry, wall ovens and electric or gas appliances, many design aspects have changed.

 Brightly colored steel cabinets were all the rage in the 50’s.
-Steel cabinets were used until the 70’s, when they started using particleboard.
+In contrast, the 1970s saw wide adoption of particle board cabinets due to its affordability over steel and plywood.
 Opting for less color, many homeowners decided to go with a rustic vibe and chose knotty pine for their cabinets.

 There was a wide range of kitchen styles in the 50’s.
-You had everything from sleek and contemporary to country cute.
-Wood was commonly used for the cottage look, while many contemporary kitchens had white cabinets and appliances.
+For example, you had everything from sleek and contemporary to country cute.
+Meanwhile, wood was commonly used for the cottage look, while many contemporary kitchens had white cabinets and appliances.

 But in every 50’s kitchen, there was a lot of color and geometric design.
-Expect the walls to be full of pastels, and the linoleum to be colored and checkered.
+In other words, expect the walls to be full of pastels, and the linoleum to be colored and checkered.
 Linoleum was a major advance for the 50’s kitchen.
-It meant a softer walking surface, a variety of colors and a near seem-less fit.
+Because it meant a softer walking surface, a variety of colors and a near seem-less fit.

 There’s no doubt about it, 50’s kitchens had a lot of character, and many people still love the look today.
-Retro kitchens are coming back in a big way, highlighting some of the favorites from 50’s kitchens, such as the color, the rounded appliances and the checkered floors.
+Retro kitchens are coming back in a cutting edge way, highlighting some of the favorites from 50’s kitchens, such as the color, the rounded appliances and the checkered floors.

 THE 60’S KITCHEN

 Kitchens from the 60’s were all about bright, kooky colors, everything from mod orange to lime green.
-They also started incorporating a more modern design with straight lines.
+Further they also started incorporating a more modern design with straight lines.

 These kitchens valued functionality and utilized every space available to them.
 This made them perfect for entertaining and enjoying company.